Alfresco/docs-alfresco/digital-workspace/latest/develop/introduction.md

 title: Manage the Digital Workspace
 ---

-Learn how to run the Alfresco Digital Workspace locally and manage it from a development perspective.
+Learn how to run the Digital Workspace locally and manage it from a development perspective.

 ## Run the Digital Workspace from the source code